Deathraymind/obsidian/pages/Java Mortgage Calculator.md

-- For this projrct i had to input a priniciple the anual intrest rate and
+- For this project i had to input a principle the anaul interest rate and period in years -